LlmDl/SponsorPlugins/TownyCaptureSites.md

 /t capture - Used to capture a CaptureSite.
 If there is no defender, it is taken over without a battle.
              If the CaptureSite is already controlled a CaptureBattle begins.

+/t abandoncapturesite - Used to abandon a CaptureSite.

 /t collectitemsrewards - Used to collect item rewards.

 /t collectcommandsrewards - Used to collect command rewards.